pomerium/documentation/content/docs/guides/hedgedoc.md

  ## Integrate Pomerium with HedgeDoc

- HedgeDoc is open-source, self-hosted software that allows you to configure authentication and authorization with a [reverse proxy](https://docs.hedgedoc.org/guides/reverse-proxy/).
+ HedgeDoc is an open-source, self-hosted software that allows you to configure authentication and authorization with a [reverse proxy](https://docs.hedgedoc.org/guides/reverse-proxy/).

  You can configure Pomerium so that it authenticates and authorizes users against an Identity Provider (IdP) before users can access HedgeDoc's services.